 Uganda offers the traveller a lot for a small country, lying across the equator between Kenya to its east and the Democratic Republic of Congo to its west.
-The country covers an area roughly 379,800km2, with 25% of its area made up lakes, including Lake Victoria Africa’s largest and source of the River Nile, the longest river in Africa.
+The country covers an area of roughly 379,800 km2, with 25% of its area made up of lakes, including Lake Victoria, Africa’s most significant and source of the River Nile, the longest river in Africa.

 Uganda has long been a cultural melting pot, as evidenced by the existence of 30-plus different indigenous languages belonging to five distinct linguistic groups, and an equally diverse cultural mosaic of music, art and handicrafts.
 The country’s most ancient inhabitants, confined to the hilly southwest, are the Batwa and Bambuti Pygmies, relics of the hunter-gatherer cultures that once occupied much of East Africa to leave behind a rich legacy of rock paintings, such as at the Nyero Rock Shelter near Kumi.